TITLE 77: PUBLIC HEALTH

 1) The local health department shall conduct periodic reviews of programs, services and personnel to demonstrate compliance with applicable professional and regulatory standards.

 2) The local health department shall conduct monitoring of programs to assess achievement of mandated programs and progress towards meeting community health objectives as stated in the community health plan.

-h) Inform and educate the public on public health issues of concern in the community, promoting an awareness about public health services availability, and health education initiatives which contribute to individual and collective changes in health knowledge, attitudes and practices towards a healthier community.
+h) Inform and educate the public on public health issues of concern in the community, promoting an awareness about public health services availability and health education initiatives that contribute to individual and collective changes in health knowledge, attitudes and practices towards a healthier community.

-i) Documentation of each activity conducted pursuant to Subpart D of this Part shall be available for review by the Department upon request.
+i) Documentation of each activity conducted pursuant to Subpart D shall be available for review by the Department upon request.

 j) The results of the PHAB Accreditation including the community health assessment, organizational capacity or strategic plan and the health plan may be used to meet the corresponding requirements of the certification process as long as the documents are not duplicated from the previous recertification cycle.